shorebirdtech/website/src/pages/blogs/how-shorebird-works.md

 3. A cloud service at shorebird.dev to store information about your releases (builds you send to the stores) and patches (changes you make to releases via Shorebird), control rollout, see analytics, etc.
-4. And finally fork of the Dart compiler toolchain, which makes it possible to construct and run these "patches" to your application.
+4. And finally, a fork of the Dart compiler toolchain, which makes it possible to construct and run these "patches" to your application.

 The command line and cloud service are already covered in our [architecture](https://docs.shorebird.dev/architecture/) documentation.
 But